A-Z of family friendly things to do this summer in Doncaster!

 37 Hallgate, Doncaster, DN1 3NR

 Boston Park Farm is a favourite amongst local families and is really accessible if you’re visiting from further afield.
 I know we love it.
 Doncaster Mumbler Rachael, along with her little girl and new baby boy went along for the day.
-Rachael’s first trip out as a new mum, with two children under 5 was a bit daunting, however she was in good hands with Boston Park Farm!
+Rachael’s first trip out as a new mum, with two children under 5 was a bit daunting, however, she was in good hands with Boston Park Farm!

 They know what children (and mums) need.
 A working farm, there is so much to enjoy there.

-“My favourite part of the farm are the children’s play areas – lots to keep the kiddies busy and heaps of fun.
+“My favourite part of the farm is the children’s play areas – lots to keep the kiddies busy and heaps of fun.
 The farm contains many different animals that the children can feed, outdoor play areas, indoor soft play, a sand pit, bouncy castle, Go-Karts and a hay bale pyramid”.

 Price: Family Ticket from £15.00 to £20.00, Adult from £2.50 to £4.50, Child (3-12 years) from £5.50 to £6.50, Toddlers (1 & 2 Years) £4.50, Baby under 1 Free.
 They also do a 1 adult and 1 child ticket from £8 to £11.
 Book here